nds-cprm/BORG/README.md

 Base Origins.

-Convert all CPRM technical databases from SQL to JSON documents.
+To convert all CPRM technical databases from SQL tables to JSON documents.

 ## Introdução